formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 This makes the REPL a great place to experiment with Julia, test ideas, get help, and much more.

 The REPL has several differend modes:
+- The normal Julia mode
+- Help mode
+- Package mode
+- Shell mode

+We will cover each of these modes, except the shell mode, in the following sections.

 ### Julia mode